thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 The Deployment Pipeline is the logical extension of [*Continuous Integration*](#continuous-integration), where every commit creates a potential Release Candidate, following the [*Build Only Once*](#build-only-once) practice, after which the Release Candidate is promoted from stage to stage to, at last, arrive in production.

+Lastly, the deployment pipeline code is handled in a similar way to production code.
+It is versioned, evolves with refactoring, and abstraction and [Single Responsibility](https://en.wikipedia.org/wiki/Single-responsibility_principle) design principles apply.

 ## Three Practices

 ### Build Only Once